Creating and managing tournament brackets is important for organizing competitive events like sports tournaments and gaming competitions.

 You can also generate random teams by specifying the number of teams or individuals per team.
 It allows you to export these randomized groups to Excel or copy and print them for future use.

-The platform allows you to make tournament brackets using customizable templates in their graphic editor.
-It’s not just a simple bracket maker; you’ll be able to create impressive designs that will catch everyone’s eye.
+The platform allows you to create tournament brackets using customizable templates in its graphic editor.
+It is not just a simple bracket; you can create impressive designs that catch everyone’s eye.

-EDIT.org offers pre-designed templates for tennis, basketball, pitch & putt, football, wrestling, soccer, etc. These templates are tailored for different competition sizes, such as 4, 8, 16, or 32 teams, and can even be adjusted for odd numbers like 5, 7, or 9.
+EDIT.org offers pre-designed templates for tennis, basketball, pitch-and-putt, football, wrestling, and soccer.
+These templates are tailored for different competition sizes, such as 4, 8, 16, or 32 teams, and can even be adjusted for odd numbers like 5, 7, or 9.

 After you’ve chosen your bracket template, you can add text, photos, color, and graphics.